markNZed/TaskFlow/DEBUG.md

 From the Javascript console in Web Developer tools the current Task objects can be read in the variable `window.tasks`.
 The NodeJS processor can use a dummy API (to avoid wasting money on OpenAI API calls), set `DUMMY_OPENAI=true` in `/app/processor/nodejs/.env`.
 The System > Log Task provides insights into the sequence of task messages that have gone through coprocessing on the Task Hub.
+The script `./restartServers.sh` provides a simple way to restart all the servers during development (by touching the server.js files).

 ## Tips